companje/companje.nl/pages/sparql.md

 # convert CSV with SPARQL CONSTRUCT result to Turtle
-(instead you can download 'Response' from Triply which is already in .nt format)
+(instead you can download 'Response' from Triply which is already in .nt format).

 ```python
 import csv